canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 :align: center
 ```

-We will now add a subscriber with the IMSI that was provided to the gNB simulator.
 Navigate to Subscribers and click on Create.
 Fill in the following:

 - Network Slice: `Tutorial`
 - Device Group: `device-group`
-- IMSI: `0100007487`

-To automatically fill in the OPC, Key and Sequence Number, click on the `Generate` button in the `Authentication` section of the modal.
+Click on the two `Generate` buttons to automatically fill in the values in the form.
+Note the IMSI, OPC, Key and Sequence Number, we are going to use them shortly.

 ## 7. Integrate SD-Core with the Canonical Observability Stack (COS)